 The journey begins here.

-Students who enroll at Riverview are friendly, caring, and eager students with complex learning challenges.
-They thrive here as they experience typical adolescent and young adult academic, extra-curricular, and social pursuits.
+Students who enroll at Riverview are gentle, friendly, kind, and naive with complex learning challenges.
+They thrive here as they experience various adolescent and young adult academic, extra-curricular, and social pursuits.

 Riverview students have life-changing experiences in an environment that is designed to embrace them completely.
 They make friends.
 They gain a deep feeling of connection to others.
 Self-esteem flourishes.
 Students become resilient and redefine themselves.
 They come into their own.